 https://birding-experience.com/wp-content/uploads/2022/01/Paz-de-las-Aves-Grallaire-a-tete-rousse-Grallaria-ruficapilla-DSC_9733-1240x700.jpg

 Early breakfast, then descent to the Paz de las Aves reserve.
-We walk down to the Cock-of-the-Rock (Rupicola peruviana sanguinolenta) arena, where we can photograph the courtship of this unusual Continga.
-Angel, the owner of the reserve, will accompany us along the trails to look for three species of antpitta; the Giant, the Yellow-breasted and the Whiskered.
+We walk down to the Cock-of-the-Rock (Rupicola peruviana sanguinolenta) arena, where we can photograph the courtship of this unusual Cotinga.
+Angel, the owner of the reserve, will accompany us along the trails to look for three species of antpitta: the Giant, the Yellow-breasted, and the Moustached.
 These extremely shy undergrowth birds can be approached here without difficulty.
-Lunch and departure to Milpe, our new reserve.
-Here we will take advantage of the various trails that criss-cross this magnificent forest where you can visit several leks of different species of Manakins and you will witness the abundant mixed flocks near the various hummingbird feeders and fruit feeders at around midday.
+Lunch and departure to Milpe, our next reserve.
+Here, we will take advantage of the various trails that crisscross this magnificent forest, where you can visit several leks of different species of manakins and witness the abundant mixed flocks near the various hummingbird feeders and fruit feeders around midday.

 Key species AM: Andean Cock of the Rock, Giant Antpitta, Yellow-breasted Antpitta, Ochre-breasted Antpitta, Flame-faced Tanager, Black-capped Tanager, Black-chinned Mountain-Tanager.